Awards & Bursaries

 - The successful entrant must also be willing to write a short report on winning the award for publication in The Society’s Annual Report and on its website.

-- If you have any queries or special requirements, contact the National Office via email firstname.lastname@example.org or telephone +44 (0)131 554 0212.
+If you have any queries or special requirements, contact the National Office via email or telephone +44 (0)131 554 0212.

-Each year, The Clarsach Society offers a Scholarship Award to encourage promising players at any level who have limited resources, financial or otherwise.
+Each year, The Clarsach Society offers Bursaries to encourage promising players at any level who have limited resources, financial or otherwise.

-The award will be a fixed sum (up to £300) for use towards the cost of tuition and accommodation at an approved course with a Scottish content, (e.g. Edinburgh International Harp Festival), for a course of private lessons, or instrument hire.
+Bursaries up to five hundred pounds (£500) are awarded for use towards the cost of tuition and accommodation at an approved course with a Scottish content, (e.g. Edinburgh International Harp Festival), or alternatively the use of a harp provided free for one year.
+Any member of The Clarsach Society, with the exception of trustees, may apply.

 How to Apply